 - Check and replace corroded or cracked parts

-Clean aluminum because with time it forms an oxide coat on the exterior, which melts at a temperature that is higher than standard aluminum.
+Clean aluminum because, with time, it forms an oxide coat on the exterior, which melts at a higher temperature than standard aluminum.
 Therefore, before doing aluminum welding, make sure you clean the oxide layer.
-Carry this out my filing, grinding, or wire-brushing the oxide.
+Carry this out by filing, grinding, or wire-brushing the oxide.

-If you utilize brushes to clean aluminum, you need to make sure that they are only used to weld aluminum.
-Brushes that clean other metals leave their traces and may affect the quality use the stainless steel wool rubber like the scotch scrubbing pad to finish the procedure.
+If you use brushes to clean aluminum, you need to ensure they are only used to weld aluminum.
+Brushes that clean other metals leave their traces and may affect the quality – use the stainless steel wool rubber like the scotch scrubbing pad to finish the procedure.

 You will then have to practice the welding motion by placing the torch on your hand but keep the torch unlit to save the metal.
 Place the base of your gloved hand on your table for support.
-When you start welding aluminum with the stick welder, set the amperage and purpose to utilize about 0.025mm of the thickness of the work piece.
-Set the amperage of the welder higher than expected and use the foot pedal to tone back the current.
+When you start welding aluminum with the stick welder, set the amperage and purpose to utilize about 0.025mm of the thickness of the workpiece.
+Set the welder’s amperage higher than expected and use the foot pedal to tone back the current.
 Get all tools in the working position and press the torch button.
-Use the foot pedal and push it at least halfway downwards to create the arc.
-In case there is trouble starting your arch, the amperage will be low.
+Use the foot pedal and push it halfway downward to create the arc.
+If there is trouble starting your arch, the amperage will be low.
 Make adjustments and try again.